rubenwardy/minetest_modding_book/_en/basics/lua.md

 end
 ```

-To allow mods to call you functions, you should create a table with the same
+To allow mods to call your functions, you should create a table with the same
 name as the mod and add your function to it.
 This table is often called an API
 table or namespace.